lionelgaillard/lukos/README.md

 The `check` command checks if translations are used and output unused translation keys.

-> Note that will only search for keys as is, and it's not able to resolve dynamically created keys.
+> Note that will it only search for keys **AS IS**, and it's not able to resolve dynamically created keys.

 ### Usage